Scorpibear/lazycure/LazyCure/readme.txt

 	- LazyCure.UI.dll,
 	- LazyCure.exe.config

-The latest LazyCure could be found at http://lazycure.com/.
+For more information about LazyCure visit http://lazycure.com/.